shivnshu/kernel-locks/README.md

 5. recompile the module

-5. unload the module if already loaded:   #rm -f /dev/syncdev
+5. unload the module if already loaded:   `rm -f /dev/syncdev` and `rmmod syncdev.ko`
-#rmmod syncdev.ko

 6. Follow "How to run" steps to test the newly implemented lock